opentechinstitute/commotion-winmesh/README.md

 Give an invalid invocation and olsrd.exe will provide help.
 For now, the main script references the olsrd.conf file locally.
 Normally it would go in
 \Windows

-###workout.py
-Goal: workout.py is roughly tending toward [olsrd/files/olsrd-adhoc-setup](https://github.com/opentechinstitute/olsrd/blob/release-0.6.5.4/files/olsrd-adhoc-setup)

-##Using workout.py
-If you have a network profile called "commotion-wireless.net", you should rename it so we don't overwrite it.

-In the console, navigate to the local repo. ``python workout.py`` will get you started with a series of decisions.
-Right now the only option that really works is 0 (make a new network).
-You'll then choose the interface you want to use, and everything else is automatic.
-When there are no errors, the olsrd display keeps the rest of the flow offscreen, so Ctrl-C is the only way out.